 My very first Christmas fruit cake, and I can't have enough of it.
 I have always been put off by the idea of a cake that was taking hours to bake, and the fruit that had to be soaked in alcohol for days before you even attempted the bake.
 That's not what I like to bake.

-So, my Christmas cake is a quick and easy version of the classic Christmas cake recipe: no days before/overnight fruit soaking, and it's out of the oven in one and a half hours.
+So, my Christmas cake is a quick and easy version of the classic Christmas cake recipe: no days before/overnight fruit soaking, and it's out of the oven in one hours!
 That's a lot more reasonable, isn't it?
 Christmas time is busy as it is, without having to worry about having the oven busy for half of day or so.

 It can be baked in advance though, it will keep wonderfully moist without any problem.
 And the icing will still look as beautiful, so you can enjoy the most scrumptious fruit cake on the big day.